AidanWelch/CarTrack/README.md

 # CarTrack
-An open-source tool to track and identify cars on publicaly accessible traffic cameras.
+An open-source tool to track and identify cars on publicly accessible traffic cameras.